-- 9. The AO should have documented procedures to ensure that the AO staff members are free from commercial, financial or other pressures which might affect their judgement.
-For more details, see "Personnel" below. - 10.
+- 15. The AO (or its staff) should neither be manufacturing, selling or supplying precious metals articles nor be engaged in any activities that may conflict with its independence of judgement and integrity.
+For example, the AO (or its staff) should not sell precious metals articles. - 16.
+The AO should have documented procedures to ensure that the AO staff members are free from commercial, financial or other pressures which might affect their judgement.
+For more details, see "Personnel" below. - 17.
 If the AO is linked to a party directly involved in precious metals business by (i) common ownership, (ii) common ownership appointees on the board, (iii) directly reporting to the management of another party, (iv) contractual or informal arrangements, neither the owner nor any stakeholder should have the ability to influence assaying & marking activities.
 In addition, the AO and the organisation directly involved in precious metals business, to which the AO belongs, should have separate legal identities.
-If this is not the case, the Chief Executive of the legal entity of which the AO is a part should define and document a policy in order to maintain the AO independent. - 11.
+If this is not the case, the Chief Executive of the legal entity of which the AO is a part should define and document a policy in order to maintain the AO independent. - 18.
 There should not be any undue financial or other conditions to access to the AO's services.
 All (registered) precious metals operators should have access to the services of the AO.
 Fees or subsidies are not considered as "undue" but may influence AO activities.
 In the latter case, fees or subsidies should not improperly influence AO activities.